jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-02-28-pain-introduction.md

 	3. When the original designer of a system tells us if something causes pain or not.

-Because our Designer did not give us a rule book on how to design computer systems (because we do not want him to… because we want to experience everything first-hand, right?), we only have two options left.
+Because our Designer did not give us a rule book on how to design computer systems (because we do not want him to... because we want to experience everything first-hand, right? :smile:), we only have two options left.